DOdrums/PortfolioProjectTwo/README.md

 This project is built as part of the Code Institute Full Stack Software Development course.
 For this course, Dirk Ornee had to built a second Portfolio Project.
 Inspired by his recent purchase of a ZSA Moonlander keyboard, he decided to build an app that would help new users get familiar with their Moonlander.

+## UX

+### Structure of the website

+The website is designed to have a good hierarchical flow.
+After seeing the big headed, which immediately makes clear this website is a typing tutor, the user's attention will fall on the sticky notes.
+These explain the purpose of the website and how to use it.
+The user will scroll down and start using the tutor.
+The refresh button is conveniently placed to allow for multiple runs.
+The site is fully responsive and can be used on any device with a physical or virtual keyboard.

+### Color Scheme

+### Features

+### Futures Features

+There is one main feature that could be added in the future, which is the option to let users enter their own string of text to type along with.
+This would become a submenu of the 'Text' button, which will now show a 'Standard Text' and 'Custom Text' option after being clicked.
+After clicking 'Custom Text' the user should be able to input their own text.
 ## Credits

 ### Code